stratzilla/chess-engine/README.md

   return v
 ```

-Some minor alterations to fit a chess engine are added to this, for example considering moves which bring the AI or the player into check, stalemate, or checkmate, etc.

 `negamax` is called by a broader `negamaxHandler` which performs the first level of NegaMax manually so it can investigate the score of first moves (and their effect on the board) and then return an ideal move.
 In practice, the tree structure of the game is less like a typical tree and rather multiple trees: each first move is a root node in its own tree.
 This means first moves can be evaluated and compared.
-This lends itself well to parallelization which I may implement in the future, potentially making the tree search 35x faster at best cases.

-# Pruning beyond Alpha-Beta

-Besides alpha-beta pruning, the tree search is otherwise exhaustive but it doesn't need to be.
-Consider a branch node where the current board state is checkmate: this is a terminal case and there should be no future moves in branch nodes.
-The search algorithm evaluates branch nodes like this as a fixed value rather than recursing further to see more moves.
-Secondly, threefold repetition needs to be addressed with a move buffer: if the AI sees a branch node of a move which it has made within the last three moves, it needs to ignore this.
-Not only to prevent move reduplication but also to prune those branches.
-AI forfeiture is a possibility in the late game as it runs out of viable moves when considering the buffer.
+# AI Forfeiture

+To prevent threefold repetition, a move buffer is implemented for the AI.
+The AI is unable to make moves which it has previously made in the last three moves (by default).
+This eliminates infinite move repetition, at least within the scope of the buffer size.
+However, were a move reduplication be the only valid move, the AI will instead forfeit.
+This prevents overly lengthy games full of move repetitions which can become evident in the late game.

 # Performance